sodascience/metasyn-disclosure-control/README.md

 <!-- CONTACT -->
 ## Contact
-**Metasyn** is a project by the [ODISSEI Social Data Science (SoDa)](https://odissei-data.nl/nl/soda/) team.
+**Metasyn-disclosure** is a project by the [ODISSEI Social Data Science (SoDa)](https://odissei-data.nl/nl/soda/) team.
 Do you have questions, suggestions, or remarks on the technical implementation?
-File an issue in the issue tracker or feel free to contact [Raoul Schram](https://github.com/qubixes).
+File an issue in the issue tracker or feel free to contact [Raoul Schram](https://github.com/qubixes) or [Erik-Jan van Kesteren](https://github.com/vankesteren).

 <img src="soda.png" alt="SoDa logo" width="250px"/>